Fischer-Jessica/earwyrm-pipeline/README.md

 ---

 ## Changelog
+### [1.2.1] - 03-07-2025
+- add logo as requested in issue #5
+- fix inconsistencies in the changelog
+- update usage example flags in README.md to match actual command line arguments
+- add table of contents to the README.md for easier navigation

 ### [1.2.0] - 01-07-2025
 - remove (') from the list of allowed symbols for German in the regex to prevent issues with the Picovoice Orca TTS engine, as discussed in issue #6
 - add '(' and ')' to the list of allowed symbols in the regex to ensure proper pauses for them in the text, addressing issue #7